paypal/PayPal-iOS-SDK/README.md

 Later, when that customer initiates a payment:

-1. [Obtain an Application Correlation ID](docs/future_payments_mobile.md#obtain-an-application-correlation-id) that you'll pass to your server.
+1. [Obtain a Client Metadata ID](docs/future_payments_mobile.md#obtain-an-application-correlation-id) that you'll pass to your server.
-2. On your server, [Create a Payment](docs/future_payments_server.md#create-a-payment) using your OAuth2 tokens, the Application Correlation ID, and PayPal's API.
+2. On your server, [Create a Payment](docs/future_payments_server.md#create-a-payment) using your OAuth2 tokens, the Client Metadata ID, and PayPal's API.

 ### Profile Sharing